arnejad/ACE-DNV/README.md

 4. 2ch2stream Network (included in repo)
 5. (OPTIONAL) MATLAB for some data inspection scripts

+Executation of DF-VO for now should be done seporately.
+The output of DF-VO should be stored in the recording folder along.
+Please note that you will need the camera matrix for the visual odometry.
 To execute the code, edit the `config.py` file and select your dataset and input directory and the rest of params.
 The exectute 'main.py'.

 ## Citing Us